picture of elliott

 In Strength in Numbers, readers will learn how polls work — the political philosophy behind their emergence, the ways in which they first measured the public’s pulse, how those methods have changed over time, and how they might change in the future.
 Along the way, Morris illuminates how public opinion polls provide a voice for citizens and influence such crucial matters as a party’s selection of presidential candidates, he guides readers through a vibrant history of polling to provide insider context, and he demonstrates how we have underestimated their potential impact.
 He also candidly acknowledges where polls have fallen short and charts a path for the industry’s future where it can truly work for the people.”
 Read more…

-Elliott often speaks at events in his capacity as a data journalist, expert in public opinion polling, election forecaster, and data scientist.
-His experience includes giving lectures to academic audiences, delivering keynote addresses to participants at corporate retreats, appearing as a panelist at academic conferences, and appearing as a guest on television, radio, and podcasts.
+Elliott often speaks at events in his capacity as a data-driven journalist, expert in public opinion polling, professional forecaster, and data scientist.
+He has given lectures to academic audiences, delivered keynote addresses at corporate retreats for Fortune 500 companies, participated in panels at academic conferences, and appeared as a guest on television, radio, and podcasts.

 Contact